mercadopago/devsite-docs/guides/checkout-bricks/card-payment-brick/configure-integration.en.md

     },
     callbacks: {
       onReady: () => {
+        /*
-        // callback called when the brick is ready
+          Callback called when the brick is ready
+          Here you can hide loadings from your site, for example.
+        */
       },
       onSubmit: (cardFormData) => {
         // callback called when the user clicks on the submit data button